DerBanko/AntiScam/README.md

 # ⚠️ AntiScam Discord Bot

-A simple Discord bot that helps to manage sent [Scam](https://de.wikipedia.org/wiki/Scam) Messages on Discord Server.
+A simple Discord bot that helps you to manage sent [Scam](https://de.wikipedia.org/wiki/Scam) Messages on your Discord Server.

 ## Usage